 Professor Marcello La Rosa leads the Information Systems group within the School of Computing and Information Systems at The University of Melbourne, and serves as the Director of Engagement for his School.
-Prior to that, he was a Professor with the Queensland University of Technology, where he led the Business Process Management Discipline (2016-17) and served as the Academic Director for corporate programs and partnerships (2012-17).
+Prior to that, he was a Professor at the Queensland University of Technology, where he led the Business Process Management Discipline (2016-17) and served as the Academic Director for corporate programs and partnerships (2012-17).
 He was also the recipient of an Information Systems Fellowship from the University of Liechtenstein and held a part-time Principal Researcher position at NICTA (now Data61).

 Marcello attracted research funds in excess of AUD 6.5M from nationally competitive grant schemes and private organisations.
 His research interests span different Business Process Management areas with a focus on process mining and business intelligence, process consolidation and automation, in which he published over 100 papers, including articles in outlets such as ACM Transactions on Software Engineering and Methodology